 Examples of navigational keywords include: “product packaging” or “cardboard product packaging”.

-Examples of informational keywords include: “what is the most popular packaging?” or “what is the cheapest form of packaging?”
+Examples of informational keywords include: “What is the most popular packaging?” or “What is the cheapest form of packaging?”

-Transactional – these queries are keyword searches where the searcher is showing signs that they are ready to purchase something and can include short-tail and long-tail keyphrases.
+Transactional – these queries are keyword searches where the searcher shows signs that they are ready to purchase something and can include short-tail and long-tail keyphrases.
 Transactional queries happen at the last stage of the buying cycle and are easier to convert.
 However, they tend to be more competitive as they are targeted on sales pages and are often the first keywords to research and optimise for.

 Examples of navigational keywords include: “buy custom packaging” or “order packaging boxes”.